-Everyone who arrives in the Cayman Islands is required to undergo mandatory quarantine for 14 days.
+Travellers who are unvaccinated and arrive in the Cayman Islands are required to undergo mandatory quarantine for 14 days.
 A PCR test will be taken on day 15 and a negative test result signed off by the Medical Officer of Health is required in order for the quarantine period to cease.

 There are three quarantine options.
 Travellers must choose one on their Travel Cayman application.

 - Quarantine at a Privately-Run Facility